RubenPonce/graphql-catcher/README.md

 A GraphQL NodeJS server for delivering content to the frontend of Catcher.
+Delivers content to the frontend of [Catcher](https://github.com/RubenPonce/catcherwall)([https://catcher.tv](https://catcher.tv)).
+Also communicates with the [Poller](https://github.com/RubenPonce/pollerexplosionservice] to update content and write/read from MongoDB.

 ## Installation